agisga/agisga.github.io/_posts/2015-7-7-mixed_models_applied_to_family_SNP_data.md

 SNP127
 ```

 We see that 24 out of the 25 SNPs detected by the Wald Z tests were also detected by the bootstrap method.
 In fact, it turns out that the set of SNPs detected by the studentized bootstrap is a subset of the SNP set identified by the Wald Z tests.
-The reason for this behaviour is probably that the fixed effects coefficient estimates are approximately normally distributed for the given data (which in itself is a interesting discovery).
+The reason for this behaviour is probably that the fixed effects coefficient estimates are approximately normally distributed for the given data (which in itself is an interesting discovery).